-With the generous tax benefits now available to taxpayers investing capital gains in Opportunity Zones, real estate focused businesses and investors should consider immediate action.
-The opportunity for long-term tax benefits combined with potentially significant returns from appreciated real estate appears unparalleled, and, if properly structured and managed, could give rise to greater tax savings than traditional real estate gain-deferral techniques.
+With the generous tax benefits available to taxpayers investing capital gains in Opportunity Zones, real estate-focused businesses and investors should consider immediate action.
+The opportunity for long-term tax benefits combined with potentially significant returns from appreciated real estate appears unparalleled and, if properly structured and managed, could give rise to greater tax savings than traditional real estate gain-deferral techniques.

 How to Start Reaping the Benefits?

-Thus a QOZB could acquire raw land with the expectation that it will appreciate over time, and, during the time the QOZB operates, the raw land could be used to generate income.
+Thus, a QOZB could acquire raw land with the expectation that it will appreciate over time, and during the time the QOZB operates, the raw land could be used to generate income.
 Possible QOZB may include real estate development enterprises, agricultural enterprises, leasing operations, or other businesses capable of generating revenue from land with potentially minimal capital improvements.
-Such opportunities may exist in both urban and rural areas designated as Opportunity Zones.
+Such opportunities may exist in urban and rural areas designated as Opportunity Zones.

 Opportunity Zone Tax Benefits